natlogica/hundred-days/r1-log.md

 ### R1D17
 Going further with object-oriented code, the lesson is on creating a new class from scratch.
 The project today is building a quiz game.

+### R1D18
+Learning tuples today.
+Also working again with the Python Turtle module for graphics.
+The project is making an artwork with a grid of random dots.